karolcholewa/blog/_pages/about.md

 permalink: /about/
 ---

-Hello! 👋 My name is Karol (Carlito) and this is my weblog where I put down anything worth reusing but not necessarily remembering by heart.
+Hello! 👋 My name is Karol (Carlito) and this is my tech marketer's weblog where I put down short notes, recipies, and snippets worth reusing without remembering each by heart.
 I work in a technology team supporting internal business partners that is: Digital Marketing Teams, Creative and Communications Teams, and Customer Service Teams in the Europe and Africa region.
 Around 2018 *I was picked by the email marketing profession* to build and automate emails using Salesforce Marketing Cloud platform.
 This is how I became a [Trailblazer](https://trailblazer.me/id/kcholewa), proficient in email marketing and **Salesforce Marketing Cloud**.

-## Purpose
+## Purpose ★

-The posts on this blog are my notes written in a plain, simplified English similar to the language found in technical documentation.
-I document **HTML email hacks, MSExcel formulas, SQL queries, JavaScript snippets**  plus some loose ideas about the web and career.
-Posts have a publishing date and snippets or recipies presented within were successfuly used near those dates.
-As the time passes tools and applications do change therefore some of these notes may need a revision which I don't guarantee.
+I write posts in a plain, simplified English similar to the language found in technical documentation.
+I collect useful **HTML email hacks, MSExcel formulas, SQL queries, JavaScript snippets**  plus loose ideas about the web and career that I find interesting or even inspiring.
+Snippets and recipies were tested and successfully used near post publishing dates.
+As the time passes tools and applications do change, therefore some of these notes may need a revision which I don't guarantee.

-## Copyrights
+## Copyrights ⚖

 The source code for this website has been forked from a 'ridiculously elegant Jekyll theme' called Reverie.
 You can find and praise the project on [Amit Merchant's Github repo](https://github.com/amitmerchant1990/reverie).
 I attribute each post with resources that I used to solve a case and to document the solution as a note in this weblog.